UpperMoon0/LilyTheThird/README.md

 - PyQt5
 - Discord.py
 - SpeechRecognition
-- Edge TTS (Text-to-Speech)
+- External TTS-Provider (for Text-to-Speech via WebSocket) - Requires separate server.
 - Deep Translator (for translation)
 - OpenAI API (for large language model)
 - spaCy and rdflib (for knowledge graph processing)
 - websockets (for VTube Studio integration)

+**Note:** Text-to-Speech functionality requires the [TTS-Provider](https://github.com/UpperMoon0/TTS-Provider.git) server to be running locally (default: `ws://localhost:9000`).

 ## Features
 - **Chat Tab**:
   - Interact with a chatbot powered by the OpenAI API.
   - Translate chatbot responses into Japanese using Deep Translator.
-  - Convert Japanese responses into speech using Edge TTS.
+  - Convert Japanese responses into speech via an external TTS-Provider server.
   - Short-term memory: Maintains a prompt history.
   - Long-term memory: Stores information in a Knowledge Graph.